PhenixCollaboration/web/_results/hepdata.md

 If an upload to the sandbox is successful, the Web page will eventually refresh and the rendered contents will be shown.
-Time required to render the contents of your submission will depend on its complecity - simple single-table submissions will render in 10-20 sec while complex multi-table entries may take minutes.
+Time required to render the contents of your submission will depend on its complexity - simple single-table submissions will render in 10-20 sec while complex multi-table entries may take minutes.
 If there is a failure, the user is redirected to the file upload page.
 Either way, there is a notification is sent via e-mail telling the user about the status of their submission (i.e. success or failure).
 Diagnostic messages generated